adlai/scalpl/README.md

 high compared to current market activity, execution volume suffers; too low, and the increased volume is _only_ beneficial when the market moves match the targeting feedback cycle (mismatch accelerates the "running-over").

+## Past Performance

+* Although it's more indicative of others' past shame, than anybody's future luck, there were a dozenscore happy days aiming at an APR north of a lucky number seven.